PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 However, Tangerine is an online bank that operates without brick-and-mortar branches.
 So there’s only one branch number for all Tangerine clients.
 Tangerine’s branch number is 00152.

-To get the routing number for your Tangerine bank account, just combine the branch number and the institution number.
-When you do this, you get the routing number 00152-614.
+To get the routing number for your Tangerine bank account, combine the branch number and the institution number.
+You'll get the routing number 00152-614.

 As we mentioned, because Tangerine doesn’t have traditional branches, all Tangerine clients have the same routing number: 00152-614.